beingcooper/BigBasketSlots/README.md

 1. Create your free account [here](https://www.twilio.com/try-twilio).
 Login to your account and note down the auth_token and account_sid.
 3. Activate Twilio-Whatsapp sandbox using the instructions [here](https://www.twilio.com/console/sms/whatsapp/sandbox).
 Save the bot number in your contacts.
 You will be receiving alerts from the same.

-## Step 2 - Install the required libraries:
+## Step 2 - Install the required libraries
-Run the folowing command in command prompt
+Run the folowing command in command prompt:

 > pip install -r requirements.txt